Dr. Williams received his Ph.D. in Developmental and Child Psychology from

 - Body Image Concerns and Eating Disorders

-- Adolescent Adjustment Issues
+- Child and Adolescent Adjustment Issues

 RHONDA K. TURNER, PH.D.